Moduli spaces of $G_{2}$ and $Spin(7)-$instantons on product manifolds: Introduction

 \begin{rmk} The pullback of any Hermitian Yang-Mills connection $B$ with $0-$slope on\\ $E\rightarrow X$ to $\pi^{\star}E\rightarrow X\times S^{1}$ is a $G_{2}-$instanton (see \cite[Example 1.93]{Walpuski} for example).
-Proposition \ref{Prop gauge equivalence characterization} and Lemma \ref{lem there exists a gauge connecting id to arbitrary a} imply that there exist $G_{2}-$instantons on the product manifold which is not gauge equivalent to any such pullback. \end{rmk} \begin{rmk} Investigations by Walpuski, S\'a Earp, Nordstr\"om, Menet etc show that the moduli of $G_{2}-$instantons on certain closed $7-$manifolds are non-empty (see \cite{Walpuski}, \cite{Menet} and the references therein).
-The point of our work here is the full moduli. \end{rmk} \begin{rmk}When the $G_{2}-$structure $\phi$ on $X\times S^{1}$ is not co-closed, it seems natural to work with $G_{2}-$monopoles rather than instantons (see \cite[(25) and the enclosing page]{DonaldsonSegal}).
-However, the proof of Theorem \ref{Thm Rigidity}.$\mathbb{I}$ indicates that it is reasonable to work with instantons. \end{rmk} \begin{rmk}The structure group (of the bundle) being $U(m)$ is crucial in Lemma \ref{lem there exists a gauge connecting id to arbitrary a}.
-Even if it is $SU(m)$ or $SO(m)$, we do not know whether there is any a $B-$admissible gauge connecting $Id_{E}$ to an arbitrary element in $\Gamma_{B}$. \end{rmk}
+Proposition \ref{Prop gauge equivalence characterization} and Lemma \ref{lem there exists a gauge connecting id to arbitrary a} below imply that there exist $G_{2}-$instantons on the product manifold which is not gauge equivalent to any such pullback.
+Nevertheless, by Theorem \ref{Thm Rigidity}.$\mathbb{I}.2$, any such instanton must be iso-trivial even if it is not a pullback. \end{rmk} \begin{rmk} Investigations by Walpuski, S\'a Earp, Nordstr\"om, Menet etc show that the moduli of $G_{2}-$instantons on certain closed $7-$manifolds are non-empty (see \cite{Walpuski}, \cite{Menet} and the references therein).
+The point of this note is the full moduli. \end{rmk} \begin{rmk}When the $G_{2}-$structure $\phi$ on $X\times S^{1}$ is not co-closed, it seems natural to work with $G_{2}-$monopoles rather than instantons (see \cite[(25) and the enclosing page]{DonaldsonSegal}).
+However, the proof of Theorem \ref{Thm Rigidity}.$\mathbb{I}$ indicates that it is reasonable to work with instantons. \end{rmk} Schematically, we can understand Theorem \ref{Thm Rigidity}.$\mathbb{I}.4$ as follows: \textit{if the $7-$manifold is a trivial circle bundle over a certain $6-$manifold} satisfying certain conditions, then under the special data above, \textit{the moduli of irreducible $G_{2}-$instantons on the $7-$manifold is also a trivial circle bundle over the moduli of irreducible Hermitian Yang-Mills connections with $0-$slope on the $6-$manifold}.